DS-RF/Yambo_examples/README.md

 ### Yambo GW on 10 nodes

 Yambo code has several levels of paralelization.
 The parameters for paralelization can be placed in input file [yambo.in](https://github.com/Dmitry-Skachkov/Yambo_examples/blob/main/Example_4/yambo1.in).
-In order to see current parameters for paralelization you should use option *-V par*:
+In order to generate parameters for paralelization you should use option *-V par*:

 > yambo -x -g n -p p -V par